 How to make your second year house safe

-Your academic year is nearly over and it's time to move onto the next big adventure, living in private accommodation!
+Your academic year is over and it's time to move onto the next big adventure, living in private accommodation!

 Living in private accommodation is different from halls, especially when it comes to security and safety.
 This doesn't mean that your new house will be unsafe, it's just worth pointing out that you won't have the same level of protection in your private house that you do in halls.

 So, how can you make sure that your new house is safe?

 1. Ask your landlord to make it safer

 It might have been a long time since you viewed/visited the property but look back through the pictures you took; did it have bedroom locks?
 Did it have a burglar alarm?
 Did it have a sensor light outside?
 If it doesn't, you can ask your landlord to add these to the property before you move in.
 If you can't remember, just drop your landlord/estate agent an email and they should help you out.